Expedited Reinstatement After Your Disability Benefits Were Terminated

 • you reach your full retirement age.

-Even if your EXR request is denied, you usually won't have to repay the provisional benefits.
+Even if your expedited reinstatement request is denied, you usually won't have to repay the provisional benefits.

-If the SSA denies you provisional benefits while you await an EXR decision, you cannot officially appeal the denial.
-But if you are denied, you should advise the DDS that you disagree with its decision and ask that it be reviewed.
-Social Security will accept any new information you submit and look over the decision to make sure it was correct.
+If Social Security denies you provisional benefits while you await an EXR decision, you can't officially appeal the denial.
+But you should advise the DDS that you disagree with the decision and ask that it be reviewed.
+Social Security will accept any new information you submit and review the decision to make sure it's correct.

-If your child, spouse, or other relative was getting benefits based on your earnings record and their benefits stopped because of your work activity, then their benefits will also resume if your EXR is approved.
-These benefits include:
+If any of your family members were getting benefits based on your earnings record and those benefits stopped because of your work activity, their benefits will also be reinstated if Social Security approves your EXR request.
+The dependent benefits that can be reinstated this way include:

 • spouse's benefits